-Anybody that has been involved in the music world for a short amount of time will have likely to come to an obvious conclusion: It certainly isn’t cheap.
+Anybody that has been involved in the music world for a short amount of time will have likely come to an obvious conclusion: It certainly isn’t cheap.
 For those of you who are musicians, you’ve got instrument costs along with all the accessories that come lumped in.
 For the engineers and producers reading, there’s even more stuff that you need.
 To top it all off, it tends to be an all or nothing type of scenario which inevitably costs more overall.
-Today, I’m here to provide you with some cheap audio gear that won’t break the bank but will offer serious bang for your buck.
+Today, I’m here to provide you with some cheap audio gear that won’t break the bank but will offer a serious bang for your buck.

 Microphones That Work